20 Raiders of Liez

 At the other end was a short, flat metal piece that slid back and forth along a groove in the wood.
 It had a smaller round glass secured to it.
 Aligning the two glass pieces allowed Conall to see long distances.
 Adjusting the gap between the two glass pieces made objects appear focused.

 The boys huddled along the east side of Rona Island.
-The higher elevation allowed them to look at the Strait.
+The higher elevation allowed them to view the Strait.
 The full moon illuminated the night, making it easy for them to watch an unmarked ship leaving the Strait.

 “What do you see?” asked Caleb.